nielsenjared/nielsenjared.github.io/content/blog/create-github-repository-first-commit/index.md

 ![](jarednielsen-forkyeah-github-repository-commit-06.png)

-If we want to create new files, and we do, we click the `Create new file` button.
+If we want to create new files, and we do, we click the `Create new file` button just above our list of files.

 ![](jarednielsen-forkyeah-github-repository-commit-07.png)